 The import of these special foods will be allowed only after FSSAI has given special permission for their import on due consideration of composition, label, and claims.
 Once permission has been granted consignments that adhere strictly to the permitted composition, label and claim can be imported without re-examination.
 If there is any change in the composition, label information or claims then the importing FBO has to submit the information and documents to the FSSAI for examination well before import.

 Since the products in the category are considered life-saving products the shipments will be examined on priority by the Authorised Officers or other relevant authority.
 The shipments will be cleared only after due procedure related to import like examination of shipping documents, label, certificate of analysis and testing and other relevant food safety parameters have been satisfactorily examined.

-The labelling on the article of foods shall be in accordance with the food Safety and Standards (Packaging and Labelling) Regulations 2011.
-Labelling as required for Infant milk substitutes and infant food are not applicable for these products.
-Rectifications as provided in the Food Safety and Standards (Import) Regulations, 2017 for FSSAI logo and license number, name and address of importer, veg/ non-veg logo are permitted if there is any deviation in these.
-In fact the importer can submit the rectified labels in advance to FSSAI with a special request.
+The labeling on the article of foods shall be in accordance with the Food Safety and Standards (Packaging and Labelling) Regulations 2011.
+Labeling as required for Infant milk substitutes and infant food is not applicable to these products.
+Rectifications as provided in the Food Safety and Standards (Import) Regulations, 2017 for FSSAI logo and license number, name, and address of the importer, veg/ non-veg logo are permitted if there is any deviation in these.
+In fact, the importer can submit the rectified labels in advance to FSSAI with a special request.